arch8s/spring-2022/4.Views/4.2.EventStorming/README.md

 Standard coloured boxes are used to draw these diagrams, as shown in the below key.

-It is enough to keep the following in mind to understand these diagrams:
+It is enough to keep the following in mind understanding these diagrams:

 1. The orange boxes represent Domain Events.
 2. The blue boxes represent Commands (which result in a Domain Event).
 3. The yellow boxes represent Users.
-4. The coloured boxes are placed on a time line.
+4. The coloured boxes are placed on a timeline.

 ## The Key